cduncan20/Human-Behavior-Classifier/README.md

 This file is used to run all of the code for project 3.
 See the **How to run code** section below for how to run these programs.

 2. *poetry.lock* and *pyproject.toml* <br />
 These files are used for installing the poetry python virtual environment containing all python packages required to run all of the code.
-If you do not have poetry installed on your computer, you can use your own python environment for running the code.
+If you do not have poetry installed on your computer, you can either install it by following the steps in this [link](https://python-poetry.org/docs/) or use your own python environment for running the code.
 However, you will need to install the packages shown in step 2 of the **How to run code** section below.

 There are also the following folders within this directory: